- Homosexuality

 In Ireland, there are no laws restricting the discussion or promotion of LGBTQ+ topics.

-Right to change legal gender in Ireland is legal, surgery not required.
+Right to change legal gender in Ireland is legal, no restrictions.

 Current status